KFFF (FM)

 KFFF (93.3 FM) is a radio station with a classic country format.
 Licensed to Bennington, Nebraska, United States, the station serves the Omaha area.
 The station is currently owned by iHeartMedia and licensed as iHM Licenses, LLC.
-The station's studios are located on Underwood Avenue in Omaha, while their transmitter is located on Farnam Avenue in Midtown Omaha.
+The station's studios are located on Underwood Avenue in Omaha, while their transmitter is located at the Omaha master antenna farm at North 72nd Street and Crown Point.

 History

-Active rock (1991-1996)
+Active rock (1991–1996)

 KFFF started out as "K-Rock", KRRK, on June 10, 1991, which played active rock music.
 The station broadcast out of the Ranch Bowl, a bowling alley/concert venue.

-Modern adult contemporary (1996-1999)
+Modern adult contemporary (1996–1999)

 In late June 1996, the station flipped formats to Modern Adult Contemporary as "The Point", and changed their call letters to KTNP.
 "The Point" tried to capitalize on the popularity of post-grunge at the time, playing music from bands like Matchbox 20, Goo Goo Dolls and Collective Soul, among others.
 In addition, KTNP was networked with sister station KKNB in Lincoln, with the stations occasionally simulcasting programming.
-However, the station suffered from poor ratings, as it struggled to compete against similarly-formatted (and a more powerfully signaled) KSRZ.
+However, the station suffered from poor ratings, as it struggled to compete against similarly formatted (and a more powerfully signaled) KSRZ.

-Back to active rock (1999-2004)
+Back to active rock (1999–2004)

 The station was overwhelmed with requests by fans to go back to being K-Rock, and the station returned to the old format at 4 p.m. on August 12, 1999, and changed to new call letters KRQC.
 Legal issues caused the station to change their name to "The Dam" at 5 p.m. on New Year's Eve, 2001, but the new rock format remained.

-Country (2004-present)
+Country (2004–present)

 On March 18, 2004, at 10 a.m., KRQC flipped formats to Classic Country as "US 93.3" with new call letters KHUS.
 On November 19, 2007, after three days of stunting, it flipped formats again to new country as "93.3 The Twister", and changed their call letters to KTWI.

 On December 16, 2011, at 3 p.m., KTWI began stunting with Christmas music, branded as "Jingle 93.3".
-The station reverted back to classic country on January 2, 2012, becoming "93.3 The Wolf".
+The station reverted to classic country on January 2, 2012, becoming "93.3 The Wolf".
 On January 12, 2012, KTWI changed their call letters to KFFF.